DCC-Lab/PyHardwareLibrary/hardwarelibrary/spectrometers/README-Chronicles-of-QEPro.md

 So configuring the USB device should be very straightforward: first and only config, first and only interface.
-So the next step will be to build a structure (NamedTuple) , `pack/unpack` message
+So the next step will be to build a message structure (`NamedTuple`) , and plan the functions for `packing/unpacking` messages.

 ## May 5th